McTavishLab/physcraper/docs/mds/INSTALL.md

 This process will also install the following python packages:

 - Dendropy https://pythonhosted.org/DendroPy/
-- Peyotl https://github.com/OpenTreeOfLife/peyotl (currently needs to be on physcraper branch)
+- Peyotl https://github.com/OpenTreeOfLife/peyotl (currently needs to be on the Physcraper branch)
 - Biopython http://biopython.org/wiki/Download
 - ConfigParser